AARublev/git_lesson/git_lesson1.md

 3. **git add** - add a change to tracking
 4. **git add .** - tracking changes in all directives
 5. **commit** *plus* **-m" "** or **-am" "** - save changes to the repository (-m"text" - add message or -am"text" add a change to tracking and save changes to the repository witt message **BUT** dont do the **git add** command)
-6. ** diff* - the difference between a file in the repository and the current saved file
+6. **git diff** - the difference between a file in the repository and the current saved file
+7. **git gog** - output of all file versions